plone/plone.app.blob/plone/app/blob/README.txt

   >>> blob.getFile().getBlob().open().read()
   ''

-Feeding it with some image data should result in a correctly set mime-type:
+Feeding it with some image data should result in a correctly set mime-type and a now non-empty blob file:

   >>> from StringIO import StringIO
   >>> from base64 import decodestring